-American Express GBT also offers two tools to aid with the approval and compliance process: EXPERT APPROVAL, a pre-trip tool that gives TMs the power to determine if a trip is necessary or not before travelers can proceed with bookings, and EXPERT AUDITOR, which helps to ensure travelers are following your travel policy’s rules when arranging their itinerary and sends them and TMs a heads-up when they are not being compliant.
+American Express GBT also offers a tool to aid with the compliance process: Expert Auditor™, which helps to ensure travelers are following your travel policy’s rules when arranging their itinerary and sends them and TMs a heads-up when they are not being compliant.

 4. You’re worried your travel risk management plan isn’t going to cut it when a crisis hits — or you don’t even have one yet